 The above isn't an entire list of Australian domains that need to be avoided when searching for a website name.
+And in addition to full words, some acronyms and abbreviations may be prohibited.
 The full wording of 2014-06 - Reserved List Policy and listing of restricted words and phrases can be viewed here.
 The same rules apply to ASN.AU, ID.AU, NET.AU and ORG.AU registrations.

 If someone should register an Australian name that contains one of the Schedule A words or phrases and auDA becomes aware of it, the body may revoke the domain name licence and delete the domain name.
 The auDA notes it may conduct audits from time to time to ensure any domain names acquired containing words and phrases listed in Schedule A have the appropriate permissions.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.